PedroVictorCoding/My-Projects/README.md

     - [ ] Add more

   * Logic
-     - [ ] Searhc for kant and stuart mill
+     - [ ] Search for kant and stuart mill
      - [ ] Add more

   * Politics